ecmwf/earthkit-hydro/README.md

 - source: An earthkit-data compatable source.
 See [list](https://earthkit-data.readthedocs.io/en/latest/guide/sources.html)

 ### Computing Metrics Over River Networks
+_Currently supported metrics are "sum", "mean", "max", "min" and "product".
+If weights is provided, it is used to weight the field in the calculation._

 ```
 ekh.calculate_catchment_metric(river_network, field, stations, metric, weights=None)
 ```
 Calculates the metric over each catchment defined by stations.
-Current options are
-- metric: "sum", "max", "min", "mean"

 ```
 ekh.calculate_subcatchment_metric(river_network, field, stations, metric, weights=None)
 ```
 Calculates the metric over each subcatchment defined by stations.
-Current options are
-- metric: "sum", "max", "min", "mean"

 ```
 ekh.calculate_upstream_metric(river_network, field, metric, weights=None)
 ```
 Calculates a metric over all upstream nodes for a river network.
-If weights is provided, it is used to weight the field in the calculation.
-Options are
-- metric: "sum", "mean", "max", "min"

 ```
 ekh.calculate_metric_for_labels(field, labels, metric, weights=None)
 ```
 _(for advanced users)_ Calculates a metric over field for each label in the labels field.
-If weights is provided, it is used to weight the field in the calculation.
-Options are
-- metric: "sum", "mean", "max", "min"

 ```
 ekh.flow_downstream(river_network, field)